denten-books/plain-text/6-labor.md

 virtual "pages" is to create a space capable of supporting a measure of agency, desire, or dissent.[^ln-dissent]

+, Microanalysis creating pockets of clarity from which further critique and exploration can advance.

 Between the years of 1980 and 2008, the consumption of information in bytes---a measure that would obviously privilege storage-heavy content like sound and video---grew at a modest 5.4 percent per year.
 Reading,